Anthony Brian Watts

-Anthony Brian Watts FRS is a British marine geologist and geophysicist and Professor of Marine Geology and Geophysics in the Department of Earth Sciences, at the University of Oxford.
+Anthony Brian Watts (born 23 July 1945) is a British marine geologist and geophysicist and Professor of Marine Geology and Geophysics in the Department of Earth Sciences, at the University of Oxford.

 Education

 Watts was born in Essex and educated at Sidcot School, a Quaker school in Somerset, and University College, London where he earned a Bachelor of Science degree in Geology and Physics in 1967.
-He also earned a PhD in Marine Geophysics from University of Durham in 1970 supervised by Professor Martin H. P. Bott and a Doctor of Science from the University of Oxford in 2003.
+He also earned a PhD in Marine Geophysics from University of Durham in 1970 supervised by Martin Bott and a Doctor of Science from the University of Oxford in 2003.

 Career

 Watts has taught at the Lamont–Doherty Earth Observatory of Columbia University and the University of Oxford and has published more than 240 research articles in peer-reviewed scientific journals and a book on Isostasy and Flexure of the Lithosphere.